For Data Privacy Day 2019, we wanted to do something a little bit different.

 – Chantal, Customer Support Advisor

 “All humans have two sides, public and private.
 But with social media and other online platforms, the two are blurring into one.
-Tucows believes in respecting and honoring both public and private selves.”
+Tucows believes in respecting and honouring both public and private selves.”

 – Diandra, Ting Customer Support Advisor